JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ) Shares Up 0.4%

 JPMorgan Nasdaq Equity Premium Income ETF Increases Dividend

-The business also recently disclosed a monthly dividend, which was paid on Thursday, April 4th.
-Stockholders of record on Tuesday, April 2nd were issued a $0.4273 dividend.
+The firm also recently announced a monthly dividend, which was paid on Thursday, April 4th.
+Stockholders of record on Tuesday, April 2nd were given a dividend of $0.4273 per share.
+This represents a $5.13 annualized dividend and a dividend yield of 9.82%.
+This is a boost from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.
 The ex-dividend date was Monday, April 1st.
-This is a boost from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.
-This represents a $5.13 annualized dividend and a dividend yield of 9.86%.

 The J.P.
 Morgan Nasdaq Equity Premium Income ETF (JEPQ) is an exchange-traded fund that mostly invests in large cap equity.
 The fund is an actively-managed fund of US large-cap companies from the Nasdaq-100 Index, assessed and managed using ESG factors and a proprietary data science driven investment approach.